HildeNancy25/Contact-app/README.md

 # the contact app
-this work is deployed at: https://contact-app-2cjj.onrender.com

-It will be allowing user to sign in and: view all contacts registered, add new contact, update your contacts, and even delete some of them.
+Here is where you can find the app: https://contact-app-2cjj.onrender.com

+## Functionalities
+1. View all contacts registered
+2. Add new contact
+3. Delete contact
+4. Update your contacts